Dedicated to Creating Healthier Communities

 Animal-Assisted Therapy (ATT)

-At CHI Franciscan Health, we’re committed to caring for the whole person — body, mind and spirit.
+At CHI Franciscan, we’re committed to caring for the whole person — body, mind and spirit.
 Our holistic approach includes animal-assisted therapy, a complementary therapy that provides physical, emotional and psychological benefits.

 Trained dogs (or sometimes cats) and their equally trained and screened handlers make rounds on hospital units, checking with nursing staff and patients to see if a patient would be interested in a visit.
 Patients can request a visit through their nurse or, at Harrison Medical Center, can contact Integrative Health to schedule a visit at 360-744-4924.